What is a Community League?

 Community league membership is voluntary while membership in a homeowner association is often mandatory.

-Roles on the BCCL Board include President, Vice-President, Secretary, Facilities, Sports, Civics, etc. In addition to our BCCL Annual General Meeting, we hold monthly meetings every 3rd Tuesday of the month (except July and August) at 7:30 p.m. in the Johnny Bright School library.
-We welcome and encourage you to attend the meetings and become involved with your community.
+Roles on the BCCL Board include President, Vice-President, Secretary, Facilities, Sports, Civics, etc. In addition to our BCCL Annual General Meeting, we hold monthly meetings every 3rd Wednesday of the month (except July, August, and December) at 7:00 p.m.
+We welcome and encourage residents to attend the meetings and become involved with the community.